 accuracy whilst making cuts, drilling holes and placing implants.

-This devices canreduce stress for the surgeons and safe valuable
+These devices can reduce stress for the surgeons and save valuable

 This guide was produced using Selective Laser Sintering (SLS)